puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 1. Navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).
 2. Use your text editor to open `site.pp`.
-3. Add the following Puppet code to your `site.pp` file:
+3. Add the following Puppet code to your `site.pp` file.
+This will clear any existing rules ato make sure that only rules defined in Puppet exist on the machine.

 		  resources { 'firewall':
 		    purge => true,
 		  }

-> This will clear any existing rules ato make sure that only rules defined in Puppet exist on the machine.

-4. Add the following Puppet code to your `site.pp` file:
+4. Add the following Puppet code to your `site.pp` file.
+These defaults will ensure that the `pre` and `post` classes are run in the correct order to avoid locking you out of your box during the first Puppet run, and declaring `my_fw::pre` and `my_fw::post` satisfies dependencies.

 		  Firewall {
 		    before  => Class['my_fw::post'],